erixhartman/EricPizza/README.md

-# README
+# EricHartman.pizza

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This is a blog to brush up on some skills and to have somewhere to publish my pizza thoughts.

+*Ruby on Rails

+*Testing to come

+*Front end tbd